shiny13/react-exercises/reactnd-project-myreads/README.md

 ### Starter files used

-Starter files taken from [Udacity's myreads starter template repository](https://github.com/udacity/reactnd-project-myreads-starter)
+The project was created using the `yarn create react-app reactnd-project-myreads` command Then the boiler plate code was taken from [Udacity's react nano degree starter template repository](https://github.com/udacity/reactnd-project-myreads-starter)

 ### Project Package References